1satanista/1satanista/README.md

 i dont really into dirty jokes if we just met or barely know each other (stranger). i dont befriend anyone under 16 either. pls dni if youre under that age we're probably not a good match as friends. c+h is okay though

+mostly playing on safe idn servers. since im non idn, my indonesian isnt that good, and i still dont understand some words(i might ignore u) i prefer us to use eng to communicate /nf

 </div>